 Occasionally someone would give a prophecy to an individual regarding their life or future.
 During my last year in Bible college, I was attending a prayer meeting with about 30-40 students when the teacher called me to the front of the room.
 He said a fellow student had a message for me.
 In essence the young man said, “you will teach the Bible overseas.”
 I wasn’t impressed because that student had asked me about my future plans a day or two earlier and I told him the very thing he told me.

-In recent times, there have been many prophecies about presidential elections, many of which have turned out to be wrong: Trump was not re-elected in 2020 as they claimed he would be.
+In recent times, there have been many prophecies about presidential elections, many of which have turned out to be wrong: Trump was not re-elected in 2020 as some prophesied he would be.
 But, some object, the election was stolen, so Trump really won.
-In that case, God revealed that Trump would win the election, but didn’t reveal that Trump would be robbed.
+In that case, God revealed that Trump would win the election, but didn’t reveal that Trump would not take office because the election would be stolen.
 What would be the point of that revelation?
 The most important part was left out.

-Let’s move away from contemporary prophecy and focus on what the New Testament says about this activity.
+Let’s move away from contemporary prophecy and focus on what the New Testament says about this unique type of speech.

-1. Christian prophecy is a message given by a believer, whether male or female, to other believers.
+1. Prophecy is a message delivered by a believer, whether male or female.

-For example, in his travels with Paul, Luke mentions female prophets and a male prophet named Agabus.
+In his travels with Paul, Luke mentions female prophets and a male prophet named Agabus:

 Leaving the next day, we reached Caesarea and stayed at the house of Philip the evangelist, one of the Seven.
 He had four unmarried daughters who prophesied.